aritro6/Teacher-Rating/pair_morning.md

 ## Your first job is to feature engineer three new statistics.
 The new stats you are calculating are Batting Average, OnBase Percentage, and Slugging Percentage.
 Each stat should be added as a new column in dfBatting.
-To get you started, I have done Batting Averge for you perfectly.
+To get you started, I have done Batting Average for you perfectly.
-If you do not know *how* to calculate the new stats, use the links provided to figure out their equations.
+If you do not know **how** to calculate the new stats, use the links provided to figure out their equations.
 You might need to reference the data's readme file to figure out what the abbreviations stand for.

 1.  **Batting Average:**
   ``` dfBatting['BA'] =  dfBatting['H'] / dfBatting['AB'] ```